sarthak-23081/Public-Infrastructure-Final/README.md

 import re
 from fuzzywuzzy import process
 ```
-# Paclages needed to be installed
+# Packages needed to be installed
 ```
 pip install streamlit
 pip install gpt4all